 Audrey Smith (University of London Women’s BC)

 Crys Webb (Reading University Women’s RC)

 Valerie and Rita were sisters.

 Crews racing at the European Championships had their clubs named, even though they wore National colours and were representing their countries.
-Because the GB eight included women from five different clubs, it would have been too much of a mouthful and so they were entered as Thamesis Women’s BC because they all rowed on the Thames.
+Because the GB eight included women from five different clubs, the composite’s name would have been too much of a mouthful and so they were entered as Thamesis Women’s BC because they all rowed on the Thames.

 Training arrangements including ‘Help, we need a boat’

-The eight’s winter training programme comprised rowing on Saturday afternoons and Sunday mornings (and no one should be under the impression that these were double outings) and ‘tanking’ on Monday evenings at the long-gone West End Amateur Rowing Association (at Hammersmith, just upriver from where Auriol Kensington RC is now), which was done more for the practical and physiological reasons that we do ergos today (rowing-like exercise when it’s too dark to get on the water) than for the technical reasons we now use rowing tanks.
+The eight’s winter training programme comprised rowing on Saturday afternoons and Sunday mornings (single outings only, though) and ‘tanking’ on Monday evenings at the long-gone West End Amateur Rowing Association (at Hammersmith, just upriver from where Auriol Kensington RC is now), which was done more for the practical and physiological reasons that we do ergos today (rowing-like exercise when it’s too dark to get on the water) than for the technical reasons we now use rowing tanks.
 Crew member Dorothea Newman also remembers that, “We always had a good run along the towpath whenever we had the opportunity.”
-Amazingly, as they only wore “ordinary soft gym shoes,” no one seemed to get shin splints.
+Trainers as we know them today were not yet on the market, but no one got shin splints from running in “ordinary, soft gym shoes,” because they ran appropriately for that type of footwear.